littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --In some cases, this meant removing one of two modifiers but keeping the remaining one at parity with Psionic --Never added GalComm and Federation modifiers!
 -Esper species trait brought into line with pattern set by Psionic trait.
+-Otherworld Guide changes:
--Otherworld Guide job output now uses Telepath category (changed from Entertainer) -Added attunement bonuses to civics.
+--Job resources input/output now uses Telepath category (changed from Entertainer) --Job unity production now gated behind empire having Shroud-Touched origin and/or empire having psi tradition progress (and scales with each)
+--Job now gives some degree of amenities base, and more scaling with same factors as unity output.
+--Stability bonus gated by origin and scales with with same factors as unity output.
+-Added attunement bonuses to civics.
 -Balanced Shaper/Artificer/Essentialist (increased wrong-tech penalties, added researcher upkeep cost malus for wrong techs) -Updated compat version number.